Washim-RaJa/JavaScript-Mini-Projects/To_Do_List_App/readme.md

     - Marked as done
     - Deleted

-- The currnet `Date` and `time` is shown at the top.
+- The current `Date` and `time` is shown at the top.

-- The data also persist because it is saved to the `Local Storage`.
+- The data also persists because it is saved to the `Local Storage`.